 ABOUT THE PROJECT

-In this first version of the portal, a merged global set of these parameters is provided at 90m resolution.
-Time series products are provided at 30m resolution for selected regions of each continent, covering the year 2016.
-Nowadays, this can be continued for every country and, for historical views, even up to 30 years back in time.
-With this technology, various temporal and spatial resolutions with accuracies down to a few meters are supported by utilizing a number of different satellite sensors with physicsbased analysis technologies.
+In this first version of the portal, a merged set of these parameters is provided at 90 m resolution covering most of the world.
+Time series products for the year 2016 are provided at 30 m resolution for selected regions of each continent.
+This can be continued for every country and, for historical views, even up to 30 years back in time.
+With this technology, various temporal and spatial resolutions with accuracies down to a few metres are supported by using a number of different satellite sensors with physics-based analysis technologies.